-Volunteer with elephants on these fantastic projects in the 'emerald isle' of Sri Lanka, the stark deserts of Namibia, and the grasslands of Zimbabwe and to help participate in vital ecological research on the Asiatic, and 'Desert', and African elephants.
+You can volunteer with elephants on these fantastic projects in the 'emerald isle' of Sri Lanka, the stark deserts of Namibia, and the wilds of the Bornean rainforest and to help participate in vital ecological research on the Asiatic, and the 'Desert' African elephants.
 You will not only get to assess human-elephant conflicts, but you will also get the chance to engage in biodiversity mapping using surveying techniques, community integrated human-elephant conflict resolution, assessing elephant numbers and sustainable rural livelihood development.

-Both species of elephants have become somewhat of a problem in Sri Lanka and Africa due to conflict with villagers.
-Elephants in both destinations tend to cause damage to crops and wells in their search for food and water.
+Both species of elephants have become somewhat of a problem in Sri Lanka, Borneo and Africa due to conflict with villagers.
+Elephants in all of these destinations tend to cause damage to crops and wells in their search for food and water.
 This subsequently causes animosity amongst local communities affected, leading to evident human-elephant conflict.

 These elephant volunteer programs are designed to not only assess the numbers of both Asiatic and African elephants, but the end goal is also to contribute to achieving human-elephant co-existence by creating a win-win sustainable future for all.
-Working with elephants is the only way to achieve this future, so why not consider becoming an elephant sanctuary volunteer?
+Working with elephants is the only way to achieve this future, so why not consider becoming an elephant volunteer today?

 Elephants are facing threats from a number of different sources.
 The main threats are: